sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

     ```
     Do not forget to add `--sdm apptainer`, otherwise Snakemake will not pull the image and the script will be executed in the default environment (which will most likely lead to a crash).

-    During the run, you should see new log messages about Snakemake managing the Docker image:
+    During the run, you should see log messages about Snakemake managing the Docker image:
     ```sh
     Pulling singularity image docker://geertvangeest/deseq2:v1.
     [...]